Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Ground-state results

 \subsection{Global phase diagram}

-Since the presence of FM order has been experimentally identified as a prerequisite for the emergence of FCI and other exotic topological states in MoTe$_2$~\cite{Zeng2023Thermodynamic,Park2023Observation,Xu2023Observation, Cai2023Signatures,Redekop2024Direct,Anderson2024Trion,Ji2024Local}, we first examine the emergence of FM order, characterized by full polarization of spin-$S_z$ (denoted as FM$_z$).
-To evaluate the ground-state magnetism across various filling factors, we compare the energies of different $S_z$ sectors in our iDMRG simulations (see SM~II~\cite{SM}).
-Our results reveal a finite energy gap above the FM$_z$ ground state for $\nu \gtrsim 0.2$, as indicated by darker blue shading in Fig.~\ref{Fig1}\textbf{d} for $N_y=4$ and $5$.
-Additionally, for $N_y=6$, we find that FM$_z$ order remains robust at filling factors $\nu=1$, $2/3$, $1/2$, and $1/3$, consistent with recent experimental observations~\cite{Zeng2023Thermodynamic,Cai2023Signatures}.
+The presence of FM order has been experimentally identified as a prerequisite for the emergence of FCI and other correlated topological states in MoTe$_2$~\cite{Zeng2023Thermodynamic, Park2023Observation, Xu2023Observation, Cai2023Signatures, Redekop2024Direct, Anderson2024Trion, Ji2024Local}.
+Therefore, we first examine the emergence of FM order, characterized by full polarization of spin-$S_z$ (denoted as FM$_z$).
+To evaluate the ground-state magnetism across various filling factors, we compare the energies of different $S_z$ sectors in our iDMRG simulations (see Supplementary section~III online).
+Our results reveal a finite energy gap above the FM$_z$ ground state for $\nu \gtrsim 0.2$, as indicated by darker blue shading in Fig.~\ref{Fig1}{d} for $N_y=4$ and $5$.
+Additionally, for $N_y=6$, we find that FM$_z$ order remains robust at filling factors $\nu=1$, $2/3$, $1/2$, and $1/3$, consistent with recent experimental observations~\cite{Zeng2023Thermodynamic, Cai2023Signatures}.

 To investigate the presence of quantized Hall conductivity in the FM$_z$ phases, we employ a charge pumping method \cite{Laughlin1981Quantized,Grushin2015Characterization,Chen2021Realization} within our iDMRG simulations.
-As depicted in the inset of Fig.~\ref{Fig_nu13_2by4}\textbf{g}, for filling factors $\nu=p/q$, we adiabatically introduce a flux of $\Phi_y = 2q\pi$ along the cylinder axis by modulating the hopping terms with a phase factor $e^{i\Phi_y}c^\dagger_{i\sigma}c_{j\sigma} + h.c.$ as the electron traverses the periodic boundary.
+For filling factors $\nu=p/q$, we adiabatically introduce a flux of $\Phi_y = 2q\pi$ along the cylinder axis by modulating the hopping terms with a phase factor $e^{i\Phi_y}c^\dagger_{i\sigma}c_{j\sigma} + h.c.$ as the electron traverses the periodic boundary.
 For a charge pumping of $\Delta Q$, the corresponding Hall conductivity is given by $\sigma_{xy} = \frac{2\pi|\Delta Q|}{\Phi_y}$, whose unit is set as $e^2/h$ in this study.